Model initialisation

 class J,K,M blue

-It is worth noting that there are some tricky sequencing issues in the setup which make the associated code a little ‘fragile’ with some obvious-seeming changes for ‘efficiency’ likely to break the model!
+It is important to note that there are tricky sequencing issues in the setup which make the associated code rather ‘fragile’ with some apparently unproblematic changes likely to break the model!
 (These are noted in code comments.)
-The steps colour pink and blue below run differently depending on whether initialisation is random or from GIS files.

 Date Changes